MATCHA-MIT/secsep-octal/README.md

 6. Allow base with block var: the challenge is to represent base with the corresponding block's block var.
 We need to choose it carefully (harder than bound).
     1. We first find base for header block (for now we find the direct subtype whose pc is not the loop step/resume pc)
     2. We then use header block's counter to find other block's base.
+    3. **Limitation**: our tool requires that there must exists a corresponding single exp in loop body blocks to represent the base (if the base is a var only in the block before loop, i.e., preheader, and has set solution, then we cannot find the solution).
 7. Tricky case in loop solution:
     1. Length is not aligned with step: we can solve this problem by calculating the accurate bound with mod during inference
     2. End val is cannot be simply represented as a single exp (e.g., each loop do shift right to the counter), then we still have to reresent the loop out sol as a range.